 Studio at the Standard is just one of three restaurants in this beautiful art deco building located along the Copenhagen harbor.
 Downstairs there’s a slightly more casual Danish brasserie called Almanak and the restaurant Verandah, which is something as rare as an Indian gourmet restaurant.
 However, the true gem is found upstairs.
-Studio at the Standard is currently a one Michelin starred restaurant – a star which they earned just five months after opening.
-I think the Nordic & French fine dining, in this restaurant complex owned by restaurateur Claus Meyer, definitely have two stars within reach.
+Studio at the Standard is currently a one-Michelin-starred restaurant – a star which they earned just five months after opening.
+I think the Nordic and French fine dining, in this restaurant complex owned by restaurateur Claus Meyer, definitely have two stars within reach.

 With a view to Noma on the other side of the water, you can even look back at the heritage of head chef Torsten Vildgaard.
 There’s no doubt that he’s been influenced by being René Redzepi’s sous chef for many years, but he’s most certainly doing his own thing now.
 At Studio you get classic gourmet ingredients like caviar, truffle, foie gras, sweetbreads and quail eggs wrapped in a beautiful new Nordic style of presentation.
 If you leave unhappy from this place you are spoiled beyond comparison.